RockefellerArchiveCenter/pictor/README.md

 Using this repo requires having [Docker](https://store.docker.com/search?type=edition&offering=community) installed.

 ## Services
 pictor receives content from an external service.
-It expects TIFF files that are in bags, and which contain their ArchivesSpace RefID in the bag-info.txt file.
+It expects TIFF files that are in bags that contain their ArchivesSpace RefID in the bag-info.txt file.
 For an example of what pictor expects to receive, see the `fixtures/` directory.

 pictor has 6 services: